 Skip to main content

 For some customers, the transition into or past version v4.0.0 of ArchivesSpace will be no different than any other ArchivesSpace upgrade; but for others, it will be a highly disruptive event with failing plugins, uncertainty on the future of those plugins, and the (probable) need for changes for any plugins authored by your institution.
-This still applies if you are moving into v4.1.0/4.1.1 from any version of ArchivesSpace before v4.0.0.
+This still applies if you are moving into v4.1.1, v4.2.0, or any later version from any version of ArchivesSpace before v4.0.0.

 This article is meant to help you determine which of these scenarios applies to you, or to what degree you can expect disruptions.